 In most cases only one name and only one symbol for the quantity are given; where two or more names or two or more symbols are given for one quantity and no special distinction is made, they are on an equal footing.
-When two types of italic letters exist (for example as with θ and θ ; φ and φ ; a and a; a and a;
+When two types of italic letters exist (for example as with θ and θ ; φ and φ ; a and a; g and g), only one of these is given.
+This does not mean that the other is not equally acceptable.
+It is recommended that such variants should not be given different meanings.
+A symbol within parentheses implies that it is a reserve symbol, to be used when, in a particular context, the main symbol is in use with a different meaning.